UKHomeOffice-attic/hof-example-form/README.md

 This is not the only way to configure your HOF service.
 This service uses a typical Node.JS, Express architecture, with an entry point named `app.js`, which is where the majority of the set up occurs.

-The specifics of a form are configured in `apps/`, this is where views, controllers, translations and the steps and fields are defined for each form journey (spolier: there is only one at the moment).
+The specifics of a form are configured in `apps/`, this is where views, controllers, translations and the steps and fields are defined for each form journey (spoiler: there is only one at the moment).

-If you wish to use this as a starting point from which to build your own form service, we encourge you to delete the commit history after cloning this repository.

 For more info see the [HOF documentation](https://github.com/UKHomeOffice/hof/blob/master/documentation/index.md) or [join the discussion](https://ukgovernmentdigital.slack.com/messages/hof/)